 In network terms, this address is a logical address and is unique in the network.
 Each host has a logical address.
 When the post office receives this letter. it has to find out the best path for this letter to reach the destination.
 Similarly, in a network, a router needs to decide the best path to a destination address.

 This path determination.
-Finally, the post office sends the letter out the best path and it moves from the post office to post office before finally delivered to the destination address.
-Similarly, data moved across network mainly by routers before being finally delivered to the destination.
+Finally, the post office sends the letter out the best path and it moves from the post office to the post office before finally being delivered to the destination address.
+Similarly, data is moved across the network mainly by routers before being finally delivered to the destination.

-All these three functions – logical addressing, path determination, and forwarding – done at the Network Layer.
-Two types of protocols used for these functions – routed protocols for logical addressing and forwarding while routing protocols for path determinations.
+All these three functions – logical addressing, path determination, and forwarding – are done at the Network Layer.
+Two types of protocols are used for these functions – routed protocols for logical addressing and forwarding and routing protocols for path determinations.

 There are many routed protocols and routing protocols available.
 Some of the common ones are discussed in great detail later in the book.
 Routers function in this layer.
 Remember that routers only care about the destination network.
 They do not care about the destination host itself.
 The task of delivery to the destination host lies on the Data Link Layer.
 Read More